The term "dementia" refers to loss of brain function due to age or disease. A noticeable symptom of dementia is memory

 In the past, there wasn't much hope for someone who was "going senile".
 However, research now suggests there are steps the affected person can take to fight back.
 Most of these methods involve diet, exercise, and keeping the brain active.

 My great-grandmother passed away from Alzheimer's disease.
 I remember how stressful it was for her as the sufferer and for my family.
 My heart goes out to families affected by Alzheimer's or any form of dementia.

-Here is an excellent 4:00 minute video from Alzheimer's Research UK to help you understand how dementia damages the brain, leading to progressive loss of memory and eventually death:
+Here is an excellent 4:00 minute video from Alzheimer's Research UK that summarizes how dementia damages the brain, leading to progressive loss of memory and eventually death:

 There are actually quite a few things older adults can do to protect their memory.
 There are no guarantees, but the lifestyle choices below may help.